ITPUG/2020.pgday.it/_posts/2020-01-16-call_for_papers.en.markdown

 ###### PostgreSQL

-* PostgreSQL
+* PostgreSQL;
-* PostGIS
+* PostGIS;
-* Migration from others database
+* Migration from other databases.

 ###### OS Languages

-* Programming Languages
+* Programming Languages;
-* Continuous integration
+* Continuous integration;
-* Integration with others software
+* Integration with other software.

 ###### Environments

-* Hardware and Benchmarking
+* Hardware and Benchmarking;
-* Linux Containers
+* Linux Containers;
-* Cloud
+* Cloud;
-* Operating Systems
+* Operating Systems.

 ###### Instruments

-* Monitoring Systems
+* Monitoring Systems;
-* Virtualization Tools
+* Virtualization Tools;
-* Configuration Managers
+* Configuration Managers.

 ###### Not just code

-* Case Studies
+* Case Studies;
-* Devops
+* DevOps;
-* Open Source business model
+* Open Source business model;
-* Researching and teaching with PostgreSQL
+* Researching and teaching with PostgreSQL.

 ###### Please submit your talk proposal by the [appropriate form](https://docs.google.com/forms/d/e/1FAIpQLSfruHdXMvxIuEuH0glSf1S-vUGEQt68v9Y-xBp0nxXnvEXPjA/viewform).

 ##### Workshop Day 2020

 We encourage and invite anyone interested to submit a proposal for organizing a workshop.
-Four practical hours to try, test specific technical topics.
+Four hands-on hours to try, test specific technical topics.

 Workshops will be held in [Bergamo](https://2020.pgday.it/en/logistics/) on June 11th, 2020.